 Near Leon are the major crags of Valdehuesa and Pedrosa.
 Valdehuesa is a well-developed crag that is a great option for climbers of all grades.
 The quality of the routes is excellent with the climbing generally being fingery and technical that demands a precise approach.
 Pedrosa is a huge crag that is almost 1km long.
 The climbing here is slabby and on steep walls that are perfect for the mid-grade climber.

-A guidebook called “Roca Verde” covers 53 crags in this area detailing over 3,400 of the best routes.
-Published in May 2016, all the routes are shown on colour photo topos, and the text is in Spanish and English throughout.
-Buy the Roca Verde guidebook from our shop.
+There are 2 main climbing guidebooks covering the sport climbing in this area of northern Spain.
+“Roca Verde” covers 53 crags in this area detailing over 3,400 of the best routes.
+Published in June 2014, all the routes are shown on colour photo topos, and the text is in Spanish and English throughout.
+“Sport climbing in Cordillera Cantabrica” covers 54 crags detailing over 4,000 routes.
+Published in June 2017, all the routes are shown on colour photo topos, and the text is in Spanish and English throughout.
+Buy these rock climbing guidebooks for northern Spain from our shop.

 Access to this part of Spain is very good with major international airports at Aviles, Santander and Leon.
 Alternatively ferries are available from across Europe to the ports at Gijon and Santander.
 Unlike the more popular Spanish areas of Costa Blanca and Lleida this region has relatively few local climbers providing the added bonus of quiet crags and limestone rock that is mainly unpolished.
 Together with a slew of very good crags to “discover” and a climate that means it is possible to climb throughout the year, this is another great option for a climbing holiday in Spain.